-However, after my first solo adventure, I couldn’t recommend this city more.
+However, after such a positive first solo adventure, I couldn’t recommend this city more.
 I never once felt isolated, unsafe, or bored as a solo female traveler.

 Prague is one of the safest cities in Europe.
 It’s filled with English-speaking locals and plenty of opportunities to meet fellow travelers.

-So if you love fairytale architecture, enriching community dining experiences, and cheap pilsners, you should definitely make Prague your first (or next) solo city.
+So if you love Instagrammable architecture, enriching community dining experiences, and cheap pilsners, you should definitely make Prague your first (or next) solo city.

 This post contains affiliate links.
 If you make a purchase using one of the links, I will earn a small commission at no extra charge to you.